 Implement and use a performance management system to monitor achievement of Section 1 and/or Section 2 work plan objectives, strategies, activities, deliverables and outcomes.

-Participate in learning collaboratives and capacity building for achieving each local public health authority’s and the public health system’s goals for achieving health equity.

-Ensure LPHA administrator, LPHA staff, and/or other partner participation in shared learning opportunities or communities of practice focused on governance and public health system-wide planning and change initiatives, in the manner prescribed by OHA.
-This includes sharing work products and deliverables with OHA and other LPHAs and may include public posting.
+Share work products and deliverables with OHA and other LPHAs, which may include public posting, as requested by OHA.

 Participate in evaluation of public health modernization implementation in the manner prescribed by OHA.